leaninnovationlabs/dmcp/docs/manual/user-management.md

 # User Management

-This document describes the user management functionality in DMCP, including user creation, authentication, role management, and API endpoints.
+This document describes the user management functionality in Data MCP, including user creation, authentication, role management, and API endpoints.

 ## Overview

-The user management system provides a complete solution for managing users in the DMCP application.
+The user management system provides a complete solution for managing users in the Data MCP application.
 It includes:

 - User registration and authentication
 - Role-based access control